lmc-eu/spirit-design-system/packages/web/src/scss/components/FileUploader/README.md

 </div>
 ```

-### Maximum number of files in queue (JavaScript)
+### Maximum Number of Files in Queue (JavaScript)

-Counter of the maximum number of uploaded files.
-The default value is 10, but any value can be set with
+Limit of the maximum number of uploaded files.
+The default value is 10, but any value can be set via
 the `data-spirit-file-queue-limit` attribute:

 ```html